 What’s our vision for the future?

 Our vision for the future of our sourcing is that our farmers will use pigs as a way to improve the environment, pigs are a way for farmer’s to find profitability in their business, and pigs will be the path to growing our local agriculture system and decentralizing the meat industry.
 In the next 5 years we will partner with these farmers to fix a very broken industry by setting up systems to help coordinate affordable transportation between hog operations and slaughter, setting up financials models that can be used to analyze and lower costs, educating on how to use pigs to regenerate the land, and by paying the farmer a premium by purchasing the entire pig.
 It is our responsibility to then use that entire animal and honor this system that we believe will change the food industry forever.

 A lot of people can come out and say they have a vision to make the world a better place, but we want you to know what is driving our vision.

-- Antibiotic Impact: In large and industrial hog operations, antibiotics are used to promote faster growth in the animal while feeding less.
+- Antibiotic Impact: In large and industrial hog operations, antibiotics are used to keep pigs alive in unsanitary conditions.
 The animals are pumped with antibiotics at a very young age.
-What has been found is that after the animals are pumped with these antibiotics, they develop a deadly bacteria called MRSA, which is drug resistant.
-MRSA can easily be spread to humans simply by touching the animal and is contagious once one humans contracts the bacteria.
-MRSA has been known to cause deadly skin, blood and lung infections.
+After animals are pumped with these antibiotics, they can develop deadly bacteria called MRSA, which is drug resistant.
+MRSA can also greatly impact community health.

-We see these four things as our motivators, the things that we are working everyday to change.
-The pork industry is a big, established industry that has been excused for its mistakes for years, but we believe that with a system that certifies the correct farming and slaughter practices, the industry can be changed.
+We see these three motivators as the things we work within every day to change.
+The pork industry is massive, and has been excused for its mistakes for years.
+We believe that with a system that certifies the correct farming and slaughter practices, the industry can be changed.